Result

 West Indies VS

-Australia to win
+Pakistan to win

 In 2 days

-Hobart Hurricanes to win
+Oval Invincibles to win

-First dismissal of the match to be Caught
+First dismissal of the match to be caught

 Join the fans today and get expert tips and predictions on international and domestic matches, Dream11 picks and much more.